Final 48 Hours, PSI Test Day, and Retake Planning

 - The final 48 hours should protect sleep, logistics, identification, travel timing, and confidence rather than adding large new content blocks.

-- The OCN test is delivered in a 3-hour PSI session with no scheduled breaks; any unscheduled break uses exam time.
+- The OCN test is a 3-hour PSI session with no scheduled breaks; any unscheduled break uses exam time.

-- Candidates should confirm ATT details, test appointment information, identification requirements, route, parking, and arrival timing before test day.
+- Candidates should confirm ATT details, the test appointment, ID requirements, route, parking, and arrival timing before test day.

-- Retake planning should be practical and calm: preserve the score report, review domain performance, and follow ONCC rules for any next attempt.
+- Retake planning should be calm and practical: keep the score report, review domain performance, and follow ONCC rules; the DoubleTake option allows one free retake within 180 days of the first attempt if purchased at application.

 Final 48 Hours, PSI Test Day, and Retake Planning